Our Objectives and Activities

 Saving lives and reducing injuries…through events

-Examples of how we achieved these objectives during 2011/12 are outlined in the following sections of this Annual Review.
-As you find out more about what we do and why we do it, we hope you will be inspired to join us in our mission.
+Examples of how we achieved these objectives during 2012/13 are outlined in the following sections of this annual review.
+As you find out more about what we do and why we do it, we hope that you will be inspired to join us in our mission.

 Deputy Chief Executive

 Percentage of total preventable years of life lost (PrYLL) in 2010 for people up to age 60.

 One of the most significant achievements for RoSPA during 2012/13 was establishing - for the first time - the scale of accidents as the leading cause of premature death for most of our lives.

 Headline figures such as the number of deaths from accidents - around 14,0001 a year across the UK, of which more than 5,0002 are the result of home accidents - and the fact that accidents are the main cause of death for children post infancy, have been known for a long time, although some people still react with surprise when we tell them.